 NOTWITHSTANDING THIS REPORT OR ANY DISCUSSIONS CONCERNING CONDITION OF A LOT, ALL LOTS ARE OFFERED AND SOLD "AS IS" IN ACCORDANCE WITH THE CONDITIONS OF SALE PRINTED IN THE CATALOGUE.

 Anonymous sale, Rome, Christie's, 4 December 2000, lot 610 (as Circle of Guercino);

-Following in the footsteps of many of his family members, Cesare Gennari joined the workshop of Guercino in Bologna in 1672.
-The prime version of this painting by Guercino, a half length Saint Agnes acquired by the Cardinal Alderano Cybo in 1652, is now lost, while a later, autograph version from circa 1660 is in a private collection .
-Attesting to the popularity of this composition are the number of known replicas by Guercino and his workshop, likely executed to satisfy the demands of his patrons.
+Following the footsteps of many of his family members, Cesare would join the workshop of Guercino in Bologna in 1672.
+The prime version of this painting by Guercino, a half length Saint Agnes acquired by the Cardinal Alderano Cybo in 1652, is now lost, while a later version from circa 1660 is in a private collection .
+Attesting to the popularity of this composition are a number of versions known by Guercino and his workshop, likely executed to satisfy the demands of his patrons.